-What does the experience of the T5 construction project and its implementation tell us about success and failure?
-BA's reputation was damaged from the events of T5's opening.
-Its failure was a failure to manage the people side - poor preparation of the people responsible for operation of the facility.
+What does the experience of the T5 construction project and its opening tell us about success and failure?

+- BA's reputation was damaged from the events of T5's opening.
+Its failure was a failure to manage the people side poor preparation of the people responsible for operation of the facility. - BAA has suffered as well.
 If T5's success were to be judged just on the completion of the construction project it would continue to be known as a success.
-But the perception of the travelling public and many other stakeholders is that T5 "does not work".
+But the perception of the travelling public and many other stakeholders is still that T5 "does not work".